v4-adi/dandelion/README.md

 # Diaspora for Android

-This is an unofficial webview based client for the community-run, distributed social network **[Diaspora](https://joindiaspora.com/)**.
+This is an unofficial webview based client for the community-run, distributed social network **[Diaspora*](https://diasporafoundation.org/)**.
 It's currently under development and should be used with that in mind.
 Please submit any bugs you might find.
-**Notice:** This is the repo of the latest version of the unoffical Diaspora Android App.

 - Download ([F-Droid](https://f-droid.org/repository/browse/?fdid=com.github.dfa.diaspora_android), [Release Archive](https://github.com/Diaspora-for-Android/diaspora-android/releases))
 - Watch [Changelog](https://github.com/Diaspora-for-Android/diaspora-android/blob/master/CHANGELOG.md)